librewolf-community/LibreWolf/README.md

 ### Restart Button

-One simple solution is to bookmark `about:restartrequired` or `about:profiles` ... when restart is needed open that page and click "normal restart".
+One simple solution is to bookmark `about:restartrequired` or `about:profiles`.
+When restart is needed open that page and click "normal restart".
 You can even go further and add the bookmarks links to your icons bar and rename the link to an empty text (you will then have a direct icon to `about:profiles` and a 2 clicks restart).

 ![capture](https://user-images.githubusercontent.com/6892180/48963055-bd914000-ef82-11e8-8ea4-a58e56f5c4a4.png)
 ...